Zoé Vallé Memorial LibraryLatest News:

 Our Library:

 The Zoé Vallé Memorial Library (ZVL) has been a beloved part of Chester village life for nearly 100 years.
-The former home of Zoé Vallé Lightfoot was donated to the Municipality of Chester as a “public library and civic centre” by her family in 1928.

 The Zoé Vallé Memorial Library is a registered charity.

-First and foremost we are a library and the ZVL celebrates our collection of donated books from the past two centuries.
-Authors, poets ,writers’ new and established, past and present, local, national and global, all have pride of place on our shelves and in our rooms.
-The mandate of the ZVL is to promote words and stories in all their forms.
+First and foremost we are a library.
+The ZVL celebrates our collection of donated books from the past two centuries.
+Authors, poets, writers new and established, past and present, local, national, and global all have pride of place on our shelves and in our rooms, now augmented with books from the South Shore Public Libraries.

 The Zoé Vallé Memorial Library was named in honour of a woman ahead of her time: